 A physical person residing in, or a legal person incorporated in, another Member State, does not have to appoint a VAT representative in Cyprus.
-No obligation to appoint a VAT representative arises for persons in a country with which Cyprus has entered into a mutual reciprocity agreement (currently such agreements exist only with Israel, Switzerland and Norway).
-It is possible for such persons to register directly with the Cyprus Tax Department.
+No obligation to appoint a VAT representative arises for persons in a country with which Cyprus has entered into a mutual reciprocity agreement for tax registrations.
+Currently tax registration reciprocity agreements exist only with Israel and Norway.
+Such reciprocity allows for persons from Israel and Norway to VAT register directly with the Cyprus Tax Department without needing to appoint a VAT representative.